-In this blog post, we highlight the different options that are available in such situations, and with a particular focus on the most widely preferred choice – sewage treatment plants – we look at how they work, the advantages they offer, how they can be maintained, and what regulations you will need to consider before you plan to carry out a sewage treatment plant installation.
+In this blog post we highlight the different options that are available in such situations, with a particular focus on the most widely preferred choice – sewage treatment plants.
+We look at how they work, the advantages they offer, how they can be maintained and what regulations you will need to consider before you plan to carry out a sewage treatment plant installation.

 What Sewage Solutions are Available?

 When it comes to collecting waste in an area that can not be connected to a public sewer, there are three main solutions that you can choose from: